dcop7/tips_and_guides/workflow/personal_workflow.md

 ## Step 2 — Process (once or twice a day)

-At a defined moment — morning or end of day, not in the moment — go through what was captured.
+At a defined moment — morning or end of day — go through what was captured.

 **Todoist inbox:**
 * Actionable → keep, add due date and priority